 Lastly, there is an ancient Zen saying – “Leap and the net will appear”

-And if you have any questions, contact us at email@example.com
+Applications to Bridging the Gap are now closed but if you have any questions, contact us at firstname.lastname@example.org

 Bridging the Gap is supported by Screen Scotland, the University of Edinburgh, and Northern Ireland Screen.